mhoenick/dogapp/README.md

 For comparability the VGG16 and ResNet50 use the same top layer architecture.
 It consist of a global average pooling and a dense layer with the 133 output classes.

 As shown below the ResNet50 model achieved the best dog breed classification accuracy.
 Hence I moved on with that one.<br>
-Self build CNN:&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;~18%<br>
+Self build CNN:&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;~15%<br>
-VGG16 transfer learning:&emsp;&emsp;&emsp;~72%<br>
+VGG16 transfer learning:&emsp;&emsp;&emsp;~69%<br>
-ResNet50 transfer learning:&emsp;&emsp;~82%<br>
+ResNet50 transfer learning:&emsp;&emsp;~83%<br>

 The ResNet50 transfer learning based model training accuracy with up to 99% indicated overfitting.
 Hence I tried to adapt the top layer for more generalization.
 First I exchanged the global average pooling with a set of dense layers, each followed by a dropout layer but it decreased prediction accuracy.
 Next I used a global average layer followed by a drop out layer before the final layer.
 This showed a small drop in accuracy.
+Also a global max pooling layer with or without dropout did not show an improvement.
-Therefore the global average pooling was exchanged with a max pooling layer and in combination with a dropout of 0.4 that let to an increase of prediction accuracy by ~1% to ~83%.
+Therefore, finally the global average pooling layer with a prediction accuracy of ~83% was kept.

 ### Model Evaluation and Validation<a name="model"></a>